imzesok/tt-duskconfig/README.md

 # tt-duskconfig
-tintin++ sample config for main.tin for multi-logging in the multi-user-dungeon(MUD) Blood Dusk.
+tintin++ sample config for main.tin for originally intended for multi-logging in the multi-user-dungeon(MUD) Blood Dusk.
+As of the current version(9), it is no longer permitted to use multiple accounts, so I'm updating things to reflect that.

 Description
 ------------